Table of Contents

 2. PureGym embraces “real Reels”

 Why this works: Brands can sometimes be tempted to make their ads look a little too slick.
 But it can be more effective to match the style of the typical organic content found on the surface you’re using.
-Going more casual gave PureGym a 5.6x increase in Thruplays over previous Reels ads.
-Bonus: The ads were cheaper and faster to create than their usual, more formal ads.

 3. NARS Cosmetics boosts ROI with Instagram Shop ads

-NARS Cosmetics tested shopping ads that allowed customers to check out via their Instagram Shop against ads that directed customers to the NARS website to complete their purchase.
-They found that adding the Instagram Shops checkout option increased ROI by 6% and decreased cost per purchase by 24%.
+NARS Cosmetics tested shopping ads that allowed customers to checkout via their Instagram Shop versus ads that directed customers to the NARS website to complete their purchase.

 Why this works: This is a prime example of why testing is so important.
 The ad pointing customers to the NARS website was working just fine.
 Why mess with a good thing?
 Would customers be as willing to check out within the Instagram Shops interface?
 In fact, they were more willing to do so, something NARS would never have known without testing.